brberis/ndex-note-taker/README.md

 ### Simple note taker using client server architecture

 This application was developed in Express.js back-end and VanillaJS in front-end.
 Save, retrieve and delete note data from a JSON file.
-It utilice two endpoints to access to the data using methods like GET, POST and DELETE.
+It utilice only one endpoint to access to the data using methods GET, POST and DELETE.
 Developed in NodeJS following best practices in separation of concerns and DRY principies.

 ## Screenshot